YuLab-SMU/ggtree/README.md

 #  __*ggtree*__: phylogenetic tree viewer and annotator

 The `ggtree` package extending the `ggplot2` package.
-It based on grammar of graphics and takes all the good parts of `ggplot`.
+It based on grammar of graphics and takes all the good parts of `ggplot2`.

 `ggtree` is designed for not only viewing phylogenetic tree but also displaying annotation data in the tree.